dwbutler/logstash-logger/README.md

 ## Breaking changes

+## Version 0.25+

+Rails 3.2, MRI Ruby < 2.2, and JRuby 1.7 are no longer supported, since they have been EOL'ed.
+If you are on an older version of Ruby, you will need to use 0.24 or below.

 ### Version 0.5+
  * The `source` event key has been replaced with `host` to better match the latest logstash.
  * The `(host, port, type)` constructor has been deprecated in favor of an options hash constructor.